 You can't disable 'strictly necessary' or 'performance' cookies and by using our website and online services, you're automatically agreeing to have those on your device.

-We also give a list of the individual cookies we use in each category in the 'more about cookies' section.
+We also give a list of the individual cookies we use in each category in the 'Find out more about cookies' section.
 That's so if you check your internet settings, you know what these are if you've agreed we can use them.
 You can always take cookies off your device using your browser settings.
 But if you do, some things won't work as well – for example, lots of pop up boxes might run the same ads, or you mightn't be able to get to a page you earlier personalised.

-When you buy something from us, we might have to do a credit check.
+When you order or buy something from us, we might have to do a credit check.
 That means looking into your records with credit reference agencies (like Experian or Equifax), the Interactive Media in Retail Group (IMRG) security alert, or fraud prevention agencies.
 When they get a search from us, a 'footprint' goes on your file which other organisations might see.

 We might keep personal information we find out about you – but we have a strict policy for how we look after it and keep it safe.
 We also keep the results of the searches we do with credit agencies so we don't have to do another search if you buy something new from us in the future.
 But we only keep your credit data for a reasonable amount of time.